Sheldon Creed: Regional series and ARCA

 After enjoying success in SST and off-road racing, Creed began running stock cars.
-In 2014 and 2015, he competed in the World Series of Asphalt Pro Late Model championship at New Smyrna Speedway for TRI Driver Development, finishing third in the latter year's standings and recording four top-five finishes in 13 total starts.
+In 2014 and 2015, he competed in the World Series of Asphalt Pro Late Model championship at New Smyrna Speedway for TRI Driver Development, finishing third in the latter year's standings and recording four top-five finishes in thirteen total starts.
 He initially disliked the transition from the frenetic off-road racing to requiring more patience in stock cars, prompting a dormancy in competitive asphalt racing from 2016 to 2018.

 In March 2016, he tested an ARCA Racing Series stock car for Lira Motorsports at the Nashville Fairgrounds Speedway.
 The team later announced he would compete in the series for the 2016 season, driving the No. 38 Ford.
 Creed finished seventh in his debut at Nashville, his only top-ten finish in a six-race slate for the team that year.

 In 2017, Creed ran two races apiece in the NASCAR K&N Pro Series East and West.
-In the former, driving for MDM Motorsports, he debuted in the first race of the season at New Smyrna, where he started fourth and finished 19th, followed by starting second and finishing 11th at Bristol Motor Speedway.
+In the former, driving for MDM Motorsports, he debuted in the first race of the season at New Smyrna, where he started fourth and finished 19th, followed by starting second and finishing eleventh at Bristol Motor Speedway.
 He raced for Jefferson Pitts Racing in the Pro Series West at Orange Show Speedway, where he qualified sixth after being the fastest car in practice and finished second to Chris Eggleston, and Sonoma Raceway, where he finished ninth in a two-car effort for JPR alongside NASCAR Cup Series driver Kevin Harvick.

 Creed's 2017 stock car schedule also included ARCA, which began with the Nashville race in April with MDM, where he finished sixth.
 He partnered with Mason Mitchell Motorsports for the dirt races at the Illinois and DuQuoin State Fairgrounds Racetracks, driving the No. 78 Chevrolet.
 In the former, he fell to eighth after being on the disadvantageous outside line but regained his lost momentum to finish fourth.
 At DuQuoin, he fought with Shane Lee for the win before contact between the two on the final restart led to Austin Theriault winning and Creed taking second.